Jayaranjani/messenger-authentication-okta-integration-blueprint/blueprint/index.md

 ```

 :::primary
+**Note**:
-**Note**: With OKTA SDK approach nonce option is mandatory to resolve [getAuthCode](https://developer.genesys.cloud/api/digital/webmessaging/messengersdk/SDKCommandsEvents#authprovider-plugin "Goes to the Commands and events page") command.
+- With OKTA SDK approach **nonce** option is mandatory to resolve in [getAuthCode](https://developer.genesys.cloud/api/digital/webmessaging/messengersdk/SDKCommandsEvents#authprovider-plugin "Goes to the Commands and events page") command.
+- The **redirectUri** option must match the **Sign-in redirect URI** specified in OKTA Developer Edition account.
 :::

 7. To trigger the sign-out action, call the Okta Auth JavaScript SDK's **signOut** method after the [Auth.logout command](https://developer.genesys.cloud/api/digital/webmessaging/messengersdk/SDKCommandsEvents#auth-logout "Goes to Auth provider plugin").
 You can trigger this action when the user clicks a link, button, or interacts with another UI element, for example.